jaredly/j3/Roadmap.md

 howww bout suffixes? ++ and --?
 Shouldn't be too bad. just add 'em to the mix of a smooshed.

+- yay it workss

+# What about custom binops?

+with ... different associativity? ok, so you're using a resolved whatsit, right? andd the parser is allowed to know, what things its interacting with as previously discussed, we shouldn't be denoramlizing the `kind` of references or anything like that in the `id(ref)` instead we should pass a map of the ... resolved exports of the things you're referencing when you parse? 🤔 hm that can get a little hairy if we're working with recursive references. so. what's the idea there.

+OK SO THE THING IS
+- parser will get a mapping of IDs to ~parsed export information.
+  FOR ANY that are mutually recursive, we just up and bail, and give it a `recursive` indicator. so, if you're using something, it better not rely on specific export information (like associativity)

+:( :( :( so the sad part is, this means that parsing can't just rely on the contents. ))) it also relies on that mapping that's passed in.

+whichhhh honestly is part of what I had planned to do for resolution of stuff, right? although, wait that means I wouldn't get renames for free, right? welll I would, kinda.
+Like, I would get them for /committed stuff/.
+But not for ... stuff that is loaded up? right? honestly that would be interesting.

+So, I need to know ... what kind of things, refs are, for parsing, because
+- macro expansion (the parser doesn't need to know, the outer system can just do it)
+  - BUT this does mean that 'the parsed state of things' is not just based on a hash of the source, but ALSO a hash of the macros used in it. very relevant.
+- binop associativity, right?

+yeah I think that's probably the only things that impact parsing.

+ON THE OTHER HAND
+are we going to try to do... any presentation changes based on `kind`s? idk, doesnt matter.

+OK, so: defining a macro, has to be a thing that you tell the management. the results of parsing, we have
+- exports
+  - IF it has a `kind`, then we assume that the kind information is relevant to the parser. but it doesnt have to have a kind.
+- macroExports?
+  - are there different kinds of macros
+  - there are the ones that might be used in the `auxiliaries` list of a toplevel, which might apply to the whole dealio
+    - so, these would receive, like, the containing container, and if that's the root of the auxiliary, you'd also get the full toplevel source(s).
+  - and the ones that are used inline, and get passed the 'containing container' of the thing to muck with.
+    - cool thing about that, you can do a template-string as a macro or a normal function. you choose.

+WAIT so `kind`s were going to be useful for autocomplete. hmm so does the parser just get the kinds of everything it depends on?
+I mean, it's probably fine.
+It will over-index, sometimes, but how often are you actually changing the /kind/ of something you're exporting anyways. seems like a relatively low cost situation.

 # PLACEHOLDERS

 WHattttt iffff we ditch /placeholders/ in the CST, and have them only be an artifact of the parsing?